I’m excited to announce that Hardware Workshop is coming back to San Francisco on September 12th and 13th.

 WHAT WILL I LEARN?

 Lots.
 We will have 12 different 60 minute sections, taught be experienced operators.
-The topics will cover some of the following:
+The topics are the following:

 - Refining to an MVP